 Price: When it comes to TVs specifically designed for gaming, pricing is definitely an area you must consider.
-On average, TVs tailored towards gaming will be more expensive than your run of the mill alternative.
-Thanks to the premium features and quick response they offer, TVs for gaming can cost you more than you might expect.
+On average, TVs tailored towards gaming will be more expensive than your run-of-the-mill alternative.
+Thanks to the premium features and quick response they offer, the best TVs for gaming can cost you more than you might expect.

-Performance Vs Gaming Monitors: There’s a big debate out there that looks at the difference between gaming TVs Vs gmaing monitors.
+TV vs gaming monitors: There’s a big debate out there that looks at the difference between gaming TVs Vs gaming monitors.
 The bottom line is, gaming monitors are much better for gaming than TVs – it’s as simple as that.
 They’re more responsive, quicker, and generally offer more features that boost your gaming experience.
-Do not expect to get a TV that has the same performance as gaming monitor – it’s unrealistic.
+Do not expect to get a TV that has the same performance as a gaming monitor – it’s unrealistic.

 Resolution: Modern consoles now offer stunning picture quality thanks to their 4K support.
 To get the most out of your gaming experience, we recommend purchasing a TV with no less than 4K resolution support.
 Whilst this might increase the price of your TV, it is most certainly worth the extra investment.
-If you’re looking for immersion, a high screen resolution is one of the most impactful features you can buy into.
-If you’re looking for the best 4K TV for gaming, check our full guide here.
+If you’re looking for immersion, a high screen resolution is definitely something to look for.

 Inputs: Inputs haven’t really been overly important for the last 7 years or so, with HDMI 2.0 offering pretty much everything you could want for your gaming needs.
 However, with the arrival of HDMI 2.1 (utilized in both PlayStation 5 and Xbox Series X), choosing a TV with the right inputs just became a whole lot more important.
 Whilst HDMI 2.1 is pretty scarce right now, we’re likely to see a tonne of supporting TVs (and consumer electronics) come to fruition over the next 3-6 months.